savonet/blog/_posts/2024-10-26-a-faster-liquidsoap-part-deux.md

 output.dummy(blank())
 ```

-This script generates the following output the first time it is ran:
+This script generates the following output the first time it is run:

 ```shell
 2024/10/11 19:38:24 [startup:3] Loading stdlib from cache!
 2024/10/11 19:38:24 [startup:3] stdlib cache retrieval: 0.11s